 Action Steps for Families

-Actions to take for those with an addicted loved one
+Actions to take for families of those with Substance Use Disorders

 By: Tom Bannard, email@example.com

 A mentor of mine always says that one of the most powerful forces on earth is inertia.
 That objects in motion tend to stay in motion, while still objects tend to stay still.
 As a family member, it is incredibly difficult to move yourself and your loved one towards recovery, and it is often unclear what the correct action is.
 I would suggest that starting to move is the most important action.
 These recommendations are stated in no particular order, but I hope will give you some ideas on ways that you can get the momentum going towards recovery.

 - Two books to start with: